jappeace/jappeaceApplication/content/nixos-git.md

 I find his setup interesting, and may move over to something like that in the future, although since flakes are still experimental, I'll hold off.

-Another alternative would be to put multiple configuration.nix files into a repository and let the symlink decide which should be used for what machine.
+Another alternative is multiple configuration.nix files in a repository and let the symlink decide which should be used for what machine.
 This would avoid any merge conflicts, although the versions between machines need to be similar.